-Once borders of the countries are gradually opened up and the economy becomes stable in the future, large-scale escorted tours in the past may turn into smaller tours or independent tours due to changes of people's habits in the post pandemic era.
-We can cooperate with different partners in the tourism industry to strengthen the development of domestic travel market, with an expectation to disperse demands and risks of different markets.
+Once the pandemic slows down and borders of the countries are opened up, we will aim at diversifying into various national markets.
+We will cooperate with different partners in the tourism industry to strengthen the development of domestic travel market, with an expectation to disperse demands and risks of different markets.
 With an aging population, we will offer wellness diets and reinforce the uniqueness of food and beverage to enrich customers' dining experience.